A Photo Journey Raising Eastern Tiger Swallowtails from Egg through Butterhood

 The third caterpillar then proceeded to attach himself to the bottom of the second chrysalis…

 Close quarters isn’t necessarily a problem, but keep in mind they can stay in chrysalis for for weeks, or even months.
-So, if you want your cage back sooner, consider this chrysalis alternative by raising butterflies expert Todd Stout.
+So, if you’re concerned about chrysalis placement or just want your cage back sooner, here’s a solution to solve all your chrysalis problems

 A monarch chrysalis will hatch reliably in 7-10 days, but the swallowtail family is on their own schedule.
 They can take 2-3 weeks, or longer if they see fit.
 If you’re raising toward the end of the season, they may even decide to overwinter until next season.